AdobeDocs/experience-manager-65.en/help/sites-administering/ims-config-and-admin-console.md

 ## How to Use {#how-to-use}

-### Managing Products and User Access in Admin Console {#managing-products-and-user-access-in-admin-console}
+### Managing Products and User Access in [!DNL Admin Console] {#managing-products-and-user-access-in-admin-console}

-When the customer Product Administrator logs in to Admin Console, they will see multiple instances of the AEM Managed Services Product Context as shown below:
+When the customer Product Administrator logs in to [!DNL Admin Console], they will see multiple instances of the AEM Managed Services Product Context as shown below:

 ![screen_shot_2018-09-17at105804pm](assets/screen_shot_2018-09-17at105804pm.png)